xlite-dev/flux-faster/README.md

 Disable quantization if you want the same quality results as the baseline while still being quite a bit faster.

-Here are some example outputs for prompt `"A cat playing with a ball of yarn"`:
+Here are some example outputs with Flux.1-Schnell for prompt `"A cat playing with a ball of yarn"`:

 <table>
   <thead>